zthart/eurorack-breakout/README.md

 The `eurorack_breakout` directory contains the KiCad project, schematic, and pcb files for this project.

 The first prototypes of the `norev` boards have performed well at what they're meant to do, and a new batch of the boards has been ordered with a few improvements (reverse-polarity protection diodes for the rack supply +12/-12/+5V rails, primarily).
-I have some extras of each, and would be happy to send you one if you reach out and cover shipping.
+I have some extras of both the `norev` and `rev0.3` boards, and would be happy to send you one if you reach out and cover shipping.

 ## Oops!
 All SMD